oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-help in those cases, :meth:`~ConnectionPool.acquire()` will also do a full :ref:`round-trip <roundtrips>` database ping similar to :meth:`Connection.ping()` when it is about to return a connection that was idle in the pool (i.e. not currently acquired by the application) for :data:`ConnectionPool.ping_interval` seconds.
+help in those cases, :meth:`~ConnectionPool.acquire()` will also do a full :ref:`round-trip <roundtrips>` database ping similar to :meth:`Connection.ping()` when it is about to return a connection that was idle in the pool (i.e. not acquired by the application) for :data:`ConnectionPool.ping_interval` seconds.
 If the ping fails, the connection will be discarded and another one obtained before :meth:`~ConnectionPool.acquire()` returns to the application.
+The ``ping_timeout`` parameter to :meth:`oracledb.create_pool()` limits the amount of time that any internal ping is allowed to take.
+If it is exceeded, perhaps due to a network hang, the connection is considered unusable and a different connection is returned to the application.

 Because this full ping is time based and may not occur for each :meth:`~ConnectionPool.acquire()`, the application may still get an unusable